 Since 1997, olefins margins have fallen, primarily due to lower economic growth in Asia and industry overcapacity.
-Although olefins prices in Western Europe have risen in recent months as a result of the recovery in crude oil and other raw material feedstock prices from 1998 lows, margins have yet to recover.
+Although olefins prices in Western result of the recovery in crude oil and other raw material feedstock prices from 1998 lows, margins have yet to recover.
 According to Chem Systems the petrochemical industry is at or near its cyclical trough following a period of oversupply in the last few years and supply and demand characteristics are expected to improve in coming years, resulting in improved profitability.